cgorlla/intel-sur/README.md

 To test: `python run.py test`

-This will load in test data in `test\testdata` and build the HMM prediction model off of it.
-The predictions of the test model will be stored in `data\out\test.txt`, which you may verify against `test_output.txt`.
+This will load in test data in `test\testdata` and build the HMM and LSTM prediction models off of it.
+The predictions of the test model will be stored in `data\out\test_model.txt`, which you may verify against the files name `true_test_model.txt`.

 ## `src\model\model.py`

-This file contains the first order Hidden Markov model class that will be used for predicting future foreground applications.
+This file contains the:

+-first order Hidden Markov model class that will be used for predicting future foreground applications.
 After splitting the data and fitting the training set to a `first_order_HMM` instance using `fit`, the model keeps track of the prior and posterior probabilities of the training set's foreground applications.
 When inputting an observation, `X`, to `predict`, the function returns a list of foregrounds, (of size `n_foregrounds`, with default value of 1) with the highest conditional probability given `X`'s inputted foreground application and the trained model's posterior probabilities. `accuracy` returns the accuracy of the `y_test` on `y_pred` by taking each true foreground application in `y_test` and checking whether or not it appears in its respective list of foregrounds in `y_pred`.

+- Our next-app prediction LSTM model used a “look-back” value of one previous foreground application in order to predict one future foreground application, where a “look-back” is defined as the number of previous events a single input will use in order to generate the next output
+-
+- Our duration prediction LSTM used a look-back value of five.
+In other words, the model uses the previous five data points to predict the next.

+Both LSTMs' model architecture is similar, with the four layers in the same order.

 ## Docker